Media in Kerala: Radio

 In Kerala, Radio had a very vital role in communication.
 During colonial rule, the erstwhile Travancore state set up the first Radio Station in Kerala.
 The Princely State of Travancore has granted sanction for setting up a radio broadcasting station at Thiruvananthapuram on 30 September 1937.
 The radio station was called 'Travancore State Broadcasting Station' and was inaugurated on 12 March 1943 by Sri Chithira Thirunal Balarama Varma.
 During Initial phase of transmission two hours of radio broadcasting on Friday evenings were aired by the station.
-After Independence when state of Travancore joined in Indian Union, the 'Travancore State Broadcasting Station' was merged with All India Radio from 1 April 1950.
-Radio Alakal, the first Community radio in the state, started narrowcasting from Trivandrum on 1 May 2006.Kerala's First private FM station, Radio Mango 91.9, was launched on 29th, November 2007 in Calicut, sparking off the FM revolution in the state.
+After Independence when state of Travancore joined in Indian Union, the 'Travancore State Broadcasting Station' was merged with Akashvani from 1 April 1950.
+Radio Alakal, the first Community radio in the state, started narrowcasting from Trivandrum on 1 May 2006.
+Kerala's First Campus based community radio Radio MACFAST 90.4 started broadcasting from MACFAST College(Mar Athanasios College for Advanced Studies, Tiruvalla) on 1 November 2009.
+Kerala's First private FM station, Radio Mango, was launched on 29 November 2007 in Calicut, sparking off the FM revolution in the state.
 Today, Kerala has a host of private FM channels that are fast gaining influence among its population.